OpenNebula/website/content/product/cluster_configuration/storage_system/lvm_drivers.md

   ---------     (iSCSI + multipath)
 ```

-Otherwise, one or several hosts can be used to perform the required operations by **defining the
+Alternatively, one or more hosts can be used to perform the required operations by defining the BRIDGE_LIST attribute on both datastores.
-`BRIDGE_LIST` attribute** on the Image Datastore later:
+- When `BRIDGE_LIST` is defined for the Image datastore, the specified Compute Nodes will download the images directly, bypassing the Frontend node.
+- When `BRIDGE_LIST` is defined for the System datastore, all operations related to the System datastore will be performed directly on the specified Compute Nodes.

 ```
 BRIDGE_LIST=host2